Print

 With a cost of living much lower than Lagos, and with just as much to offer, Abuja is the natural choice for many expats who relocate to the Giant of Africa.
 For some, the move may be daunting, given negative media coverage and the warnings of crime and conflict issued by various foreign governmental authorities.
 Of course, safety and security issues are not to be taken lightly, but most expats agree that by taking the usual precautions, they feel just as safe in Abuja as in any other major city.

-An open mind helps expats adjust and come to terms with culture shock.
+An open mind will help you adjust and come to terms with the local culture.
 Not blinded by the negatives, new arrivals in Abuja can see a contemporary city with sweeping boulevards, clover-style interchanges and modern, skyward-climbing buildings.
 Despite being a rapidly growing city, greenery and tree-lined streets have not disappeared from Abuja’s neighbourhoods.

 Cost of living in Abuja

-The cost of living in Abuja, while lower than Lagos, remains high.
-That being said, while rental prices often go far beyond the average Nigerian professional’s wages, those working for international companies and organisations find themselves in expat enclaves and secure gated complexes.
-Impressive mansions with swimming pools, electric gates (and sometimes armed guards) are squared away for assignee accommodation well before their arrival.
+Rental prices in Abuja often far exceed the average Nigerian professional’s wages, but those working for international companies and organisations typically live in expat enclaves and secure gated complexes.
+Impressive mansions with swimming pools, electric gates, and sometimes armed guards are often arranged for expats well before their arrival.

-Maitama and Wuse 2 are among the more affluent areas of the city, with Millennium Park around the corner allowing residents to take in the fresh air and beautiful landscape while watching butterflies and tropical birds.
+Maitama and Wuse 2 are among the more affluent areas of the city, with Millennium Park nearby, providing a scenic escape where residents can enjoy fresh air and observe butterflies and tropical birds in a lush setting.

 Families and children in Abuja